pycontrails.core.fleet

 Parameters:

-copy (bool, optional) – If True, make copy of each flight instance in seq.
+copy (bool, optional) – If True, make copy of each Flight instance.

 Returns: